Governance & Reliability

 In AI, the threat surface extends far beyond traditional cybersecurity.

-Prompt injection — crafted inputs that manipulate the model into ignoring its instructions.
-Classified as a primary vulnerability class by the OWASP Top 10 for Large Language Model Applications.
-The UK National Cyber Security Centre has noted that prompt injection may not be fully mitigable with current techniques — making defence-in-depth and monitoring essential rather than optional.
+Prompt injection: crafted inputs that manipulate the model into ignoring its instructions.
+A primary vulnerability class, and one that may not be fully mitigable with current techniques, making defence-in-depth and monitoring essential rather than optional.2

-Adversarial attacks — inputs modified in ways invisible to humans but catastrophic to models.
+Adversarial attacks: inputs modified in ways invisible to humans but catastrophic to models.
 A medical scan with imperceptible noise causing a diagnostic model to miss a pathology.
-Documented extensively in the adversarial machine learning literature since Goodfellow et al. (2014).
+Documented extensively in the adversarial machine learning literature.3

-Data poisoning — corrupting training data to degrade performance or introduce hidden behaviours, relevant to any system where training data is sourced from external or user-generated sources.
+Data poisoning: corrupting training data to degrade performance or introduce hidden behaviours; a live risk wherever training data is external or user-generated.

-Model theft — systematic query-based extraction of a proprietary model's behaviour, stealing intellectual property embedded in significant training investment.
+Model theft: systematic query-based extraction of a proprietary model's behaviour, and with it the intellectual property embedded in its training.

 An unsecured AI system does not just leak data.
 It leaks judgement.